U.S. regulator sues Musk for fraud, seek to remove him from Tesla

 Even the company’s head of investor relations was blindsided by the tweets, whom the SEC said had to text Musk’s chief of staff to ask whether they were “legit.”

-Reporting by Jonathan Stempel in New York and Alexandria Sage in San Francisco; Additional reporting by Pete Schroeder in Washington, Ben Klayman in Detroit, Noel Randewich in San Francisco and Jennifer Ablan in New York; Editing by Bill Rigby and Lisa Shumaker
+Reporting by Jonathan Stempel in New York and Alexandria Sage in San Francisco; Additional reporting by Pete Schroeder in Washington, Ben Klayman in Detroit, Noel Randewich in San Francisco and Jennifer Ablan in New York; Editing by Lisa Shumaker and Chris Sanders